studyathome-internationally/rehabilitationstechnik/docs/chapter17.md

 1. Increase in eye diseases
    With age, the statistical probability of suffering irreversible damage to the eyes increases significantly.
-   <<tab:increase-eye-diseases-age>> shows the frequencies of occurrence of cataracts, glaucoma, and age-related maculopathy collected for the United States for three age strata between $52$ and $85$ years.
+   <<tab:increase-eye-diseases-age>> shows the frequencies of occurrence of cataract, glaucoma, and age-related maculopathy collected for the United States for three age strata between $52$ and $85$ years.

    <table>
      <thead>